HDSoundSystem/McIntosh-DAP/README.md

     - VFD displays `+N FILE(S) ADDED` confirmation
     - Supported formats: FLAC, MP3, MP4, WAV, M4A, AAC, OGG
 - **Playlist Interface**:
-  - Interactive popup - click track counter to browse
+  - Interactive popup — click track counter to browse
+  - **`+` button**: Add tracks to the current playlist without replacing it
+  - **`−` button**: Remove a track from the playlist (appears on hover)
   - Visual indicator for currently playing track
-  - Library modal with organized file list
+  - If the playing track is removed and a next track exists, playback continues automatically
+  - If the last track is removed while playing, audio stops cleanly

 #### Playback Controls
 - **Basic Controls**: Play, Pause, Stop, Previous, Next